MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-policies-configurations.md

 ##Security and productivity trade-offs
 Implementing any security strategy requires trade-offs between security and productivity.
-To help understand these trade-offs, the Security-Functionality-Usability (SFU) security triad is widely used:
+It's helpful to evaluate how each decision affects the balance of security, functionality, and ease of use.

 ![Security triad balancing security, functionality, and ease of use.](media/policies-configurations/security-triad.png)

-The recommendations provided are based on the following SFU security triad principles:
+The recommendations provided are based on the following principles:
-- Know the audience - Be flexible by job function/security bar
+- Know the audience - Be flexible by job function/security bar.
-- Apply security policy just in time and ensure it is meaningful
+- Apply security policy just in time and ensure it is meaningful.

 ##Services and concepts for identity and device access protection